What is the Internet of Things (IoT)?

 The Internet of Things or IoT is the network of physical things connected to the internet by sensor devices that collect data on objects and exchange information without requiring human interaction.
 IoT involves internet-enabling devices beyond your standard computer and smartphone.
 This technology provides the ability to digitize a variety of mixed assets, which allows for them to be tracked online.

-IoT for Asset ManagementIn order for a device to be IoT-enabled, it needs to have its own unique address and ability to connect with the Internet.
-Some asset tracking solutions, such as the fleet tracker, connect directly to the Internet.
-Others connect to the Internet via a proxy device, such as when a smart phone is used to capture BLE beacons.
-The BLE beacon gives the asset a unique address and the Tracker App adds additional sensor information, such as the time of scan and location.
+For a device to be IoT-enabled, it needs to have its own unique address and the ability to connect to the Internet.
+Some tracking solutions, such as the fleet tracker, connect directly to the Internet.
+Others connect via a proxy device, such as when a smartphone is used to capture BLE beacons.
+The BLE beacon gives the asset a unique address and the app translates additional sensor information, such as the time of scan and location.

 IoT leverages Internet-enabled trackers and wireless technologies such as Bluetooth and 4G cellular networks to connect assets to the Internet of Things.
 IoT enables physical assets to be tracked and managed virtually from anywhere online.
 A contractor can use a BLE Beacon on a cement mixer, a QR code on small tools, a fleet tracker on pickup trucks, and a GPS tracker plug-in on a piece of heavy equipment and connect them all to the internet using IoT technology.